Punctuation in WhatsApp Fights

 The dot walks in wearing a suit

 The dangerous part is scale.
 One black speck carries the emotional density of a court stamp.
-The sender thinks they typed punctuation; the receiver hears a judge clearing his throat.
+The sender thinks they typed a harmless dot; the receiver hears a judge clearing his throat.

 A period sometimes ends no sentence.
 It cuts power to the room.